 #5 Ditch the dryer sheets

-Dryer sheets are filled with toxic chemicals that make their way into our clothes and homes.
+Dryer sheets contain health compromising chemicals that make their way into our clothes and homes.
 A simple solution is to stop buying and using dryer sheets – how easy is that!?

 These chemicals include Alpha-Terpineol which causes central nervous system disorders, depression and headaches; Campor which is on the EPA’s Hazardous Waste list and causes dizziness, confusion, nausea, twitching muscles and convulsions; Chloroform which is neurotoxic and carcinogenic….and that’s not to mention Benzyl Alcohol, Ethyl Acetate, Linalool, Pentane….and the list goes on.
 I ended up making my own dryer balls which is a fun, safe and cheaper alternative or I sometimes dry using nothing.
 I followed the Seasoned Homemaker tutorial to help guide me – try it!

 #6 Mason jars